gurparshad/covid-19-tracker/README.md

-Visite teh project on https://covid19-tracker-gurparshad.netlify.app/
+Visit the project on https://covid19-tracker-gurparshad.netlify.app/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).